MikeBulte/ImageCompressor/README.md

   * ### -CompressionMethod
     > Choose what Compression Method will be used on images.
 Defaults to LANCZOS.
     Valid options are: LANCZOS, NEAREST, BOX, BILINEAR, HAMMING and BICUBIC.
-    This flag is experimental and most likely will produce bugs!
+    This flag is experimental and most likely will produce some bugs or unwanted results!

  ## Instructions
   You can use this Script with the following steps: